 How Does Pre And Post Workout Supplements Work?

 In India, people focus on 3 major meals, that is breakfast, lunch, and dinner.
-Then the 6-meal plan came into the picture where 2 snacks, i.e. mid-morning and evening snacks were included to fill in the gap.
+Then later on, the 6-meal plan came into the picture where 2 snacks, i.e. mid-morning and evening snacks were included to fill in the gap.
 But most of the people who go for their workout tend to skip the most important meals, which is the pre and post-workout supplements.
-For me, it is as important as having my breakfast, lunch, or dinner.
+From my point of view, it is as important as having my breakfast, lunch, or dinner.

 Now, when I say workout, I don’t mean that heavy gym workout only.
 The workout can include walking or jogging as well.
 30 or 45 minutes of brisk walking also requires pre-and post-workout supplements and foods.
 If this is followed by weight loss, even walking helps.

 People working out in the gym are often advised to start taking supplements the moment they hit the gym.
-That’s okay to some extent.
+That is okay to some extent.
+But the question is “Is it enough?”
+Let us check out the list of supplements and know how to consume them for better workout results.

 When: – Pre and post workout